Rocky Marciano

-Rocco Francis Marchegiano (September 1, 1923 – August 31, 1969; [markeˈdʒaːno]), better known as Rocky Marciano (/mɑːrsiˈɑːnoʊ/, [marˈtʃaːno]), was an American professional boxer who competed from 1947 to 1955, and held the world heavyweight title from 1952 to 1956.
-He is the only heavyweight champion to have finished his career undefeated.
+Rocco Francis Marchegiano (September 1, 1923 – August 31, 1969; [markeˈdʒaːno]), better known as Rocky Marciano (/mɑːrsiˈɑːnoʊ/, [marˈtʃaːno]), was an American professional boxer who competed from 1947 to 1955.
+He held the world heavyweight championship from 1952 to 1956, and remains the only heavyweight champion to finish his career undefeated.
 His six title defenses were against Jersey Joe Walcott (from whom he had taken the title), Roland La Starza, Ezzard Charles (twice), Don Cockell and Archie Moore.

 Known for his relentless fighting style, formidable punching power, stamina, and exceptionally durable chin, Marciano is considered one of the greatest heavyweight boxers of all time.
-Marciano remains the only fighter to have stopped every opponent he ever faced for the world heavyweight title, and shares, with Joe Louis, the highest knockout-to-win percentage in world heavyweight title fights at 85.71%.
+Marciano remains the only fighter to have stopped every opponent he ever faced for the world heavyweight title, and holds the highest knockout-to-win percentage in world heavyweight title fights at 85.71%.
 His career knockout-to-win percentage of 87.8% remains one of the highest in heavyweight boxing history.
 Marciano is ranked #14 in The Ring magazine's list of the 100 greatest punchers of all time.

 Early life

-Born Rocco Francis Marchegiano, he was raised on the south side of Brockton, Massachusetts to Pierino Marchegiano and Pasqualina Picciuto.
-Both of his parents were immigrants from Italy.
+Born Rocco Francis Marchegiano on September 1, 1923, Rocky was raised on the south side of Brockton, Massachusetts.
+His parents, Pierino Marchegiano and Pasqualina Picciuto, were both immigrants from Italy.
 His father was from Ripa Teatina, Abruzzo, while his mother was from San Bartolomeo in Galdo, Campania.
-Rocky had two brothers, Louis (aka Sonny) and Peter, and three sisters, Alice, Concetta and Elizabeth.
-When he was about 18 months old, Marciano contracted pneumonia, from which he almost died.

-In his youth, he worked out on homemade weightlifting equipment (later in his life, Marciano was also a client of Charles Atlas) and used a stuffed mailbag that hung from a tree in his back yard as a heavy bag.
+Marciano had two brothers, Louis (aka Sonny) and Peter, and three sisters, Alice, Concetta and Elizabeth.
+When he was about 18 months old, Marciano contracted pneumonia, from which he almost died.In his youth, he worked out on homemade weightlifting equipment (later in his life, Marciano was also a client of Charles Atlas) and used a stuffed mailbag that hung from a tree in his back yard as a heavy bag.
 He attended Brockton High School, where he played both baseball and football.
 However, he was cut from the school baseball team because he had joined a church league, violating a school rule forbidding players from joining other teams.
 He dropped out of school after finishing tenth grade.

 Marciano then worked as a chute man on delivery trucks for the Brockton Ice and Coal Company.
 He also worked as a ditchdigger, railroad layer and shoemaker.
 He was a resident of Hanson, Massachusetts; the house he lived in still stands on Main Street.

-In March 1943, Marciano was drafted into the United States Army for a term of two years.
+During the Second World War, Marciano enlisted in the US Army in March 1943 and was assigned to the 150th Combat Engineers, serving for three years.
 Stationed in Swansea, Wales, he helped ferry supplies across the English Channel to Normandy.
-After the war ended, he completed his service in March 1946 at Fort Lewis, Washington.
+In August 1945, his battalion received a Presidential Unit Citation for outstanding performance of duty against the enemy from February 7–13, 1945, on the Sauer and Our Rivers in Luxembourg and Germany.
+After the war ended, he completed his service in March 1946 at Fort Lewis, Washington, where he received an honorable discharge from the Army with the rank of Private First Class.